Minimal Massive Supergravity

 We will now use the Lagrangian (\ref{LMasterEW}), (\ref{L0MMG}) in its second order form as a starting point for the construction of supersymmetric extensions of the model.
 Separate supersymmetrization of the two parts of (\ref{LMasterEW}) is known in terms of super Chern-Simons theories, with in particular (\ref{L0MMG}) admitting a general ${\cal N}=(p,q)$ supersymmetric extension~\cite{Achucarro:1987vz}.
 Again, the non-trivial structure here arises since both parts of (\ref{LMasterEW}) share the same dreibein $e_\mu{}^{a}$ while carrying independent spin connections $\omega$, and $\varpi$.
 For simplicity, we will only attempt to impose minimal (${\cal N}=(1,0)$) supersymmetry.

-Our ansatz for the fermionic sector of the model will carry two gravitino fields, $\psi_\mu$ and $\chi_\mu$, sharing only one local supersymmetry, with spinor parameter $\epsilon$.
-Reminiscent of the first order formulation of TMG \cite{Sezgin:2009dj}, this allows the first order fermionic Lagrangian (expected for the supersymmetrization of (\ref{LMasterEW}), (\ref{L0MMG})) to consistently accommodate a massive spin-3/2 mode as a superpartner to the massive spin-2 mode.
-Indeed, this turns out to be the correct structure.
-To quadratic order in the fermions, their Lagrangian is given by
+Our ansatz for the fermionic sector of the model carries two gravitino fields, $\psi_\mu$ and $\chi_\mu$, sharing only one local supersymmetry, with spinor parameter $\epsilon$.
+Reminiscent of the first order formulation of TMG \cite{Sezgin:2009dj,Routh:2013uc}, this allows the first order fermionic Lagrangian (expected for the supersymmetrization of (\ref{LMasterEW}), (\ref{L0MMG})) to consistently accommodate a massive spin-3/2 mode as a superpartner to the massive spin-2 mode.
+Indeed, this turns out to be the correct structure. {Leaving the technical details for \cite{Deger:2022xxx}, let us only spell out the result.} To quadratic order in the fermions, their Lagrangian is given by

-with the couplings determined as functions of a new parameter $\zeta$\,.
-This Lagrangian can be shown to be invariant under the supersymmetry transformations (also given to lowest order in the fermions)
+with the couplings determined as functions of a new parameter $\zeta$\,. {The full} Lagrangian can be shown to be invariant under the supersymmetry transformations (also given to lowest order in the fermions)

-up to quartic terms in the fermions, which can be removed by higher order fermion contributions to the Lagrangian and transformation rules \footnote{Thus pushing potential obstacles to sixth order in the fermions. }.
-Details will appear elsewhere \cite{Deger:2022xxx}.
-Supersymmetry requires the following relation
+up to quartic terms in the fermions, which can be removed by higher order fermion contributions to the Lagrangian and transformation rules.\footnote{Thus pushing potential obstacles to sixth order in the fermions.} Details will appear elsewhere \cite{Deger:2022xxx}.

+{The final result is thus given by the sum of the bosonic Lagrangian (\ref{LMasterEW}), (\ref{L0MMG}) and the fermionic Lagrangian (\ref{Lf_exp}).} Supersymmetry requires the following relation

 between the parameter $\zeta$ parametrizing the fermionic couplings, and the coupling constants $\{\lambda, \kappa, \tau\}$ of the bosonic model (\ref{LMasterEW}), (\ref{L0MMG}).
 Supersymmetrizability of the MMG model thus translates into the existence of real roots (for $\zeta$) of (\ref{lambda_alpha}).
 A necessary and sufficient set of conditions for the existence of such real roots is